-Now, Joseph is running for State Senate out of the same sense of duty and service that has guided him his entire life.
-Joseph will fight for the hardworking people who have often been left behind by career politicians who only look out for themselves.
+Now, Joseph is running for State Assembly out of the same sense of duty and service that has guided him his entire life.
+Joseph will fight for the hardworking people who have too often been left behind by career politicians who only look out for themselves.